FrancescoSaverioZuppichini/StopWatchElectron/scotch.io/readme.md

 $ npm install
 ```

-Before running the application let's take a look at our dependecies
+Before running the application let's take a look at our *package.json*

 ```json
 //package.json